 MONICA, J., and VAN CALSTER, G., 'A nanotechnology legal framework', in Hull and Bowman (eds.), Nanotechnology risk management: Perspectives and progress, Burlington, William Andrew /Elsevier, 2010, 97-140 (update forthcoming 2014);

 In the standard reference guide the EU Legal 500, Geert is named as being “well regarded for the interface between economic and regulatory law”, and as having an “excellent academic background aligned to pragmatic experience in both public and private sectors.”
-The most recent edition refers to Geert’s advice as being ‘practical, fast and relevant’.
+Geert’s advice is referred in it as being ‘practical, fast and relevant’.
 Prof van Calster's unique proposition lies indeed in the combination of a solid knowledge and know-how of core European institutional and economic law, with conflict of laws and regulatory law, in particular environmental law.

 In conflict of laws /private international law, Geert is specifically interested in the impact of the dramatic increase in European harmonisation of all stages of private international law, on the law of the Member States, and in the tensions between common and civil law approaches to conflict of laws.
 His Handbook on European Private International Law was published with Hart (Oxford) in February 2013, with a second edition forthcoming in February 2015.Geert's recent instructions include advice on the recognition and enforement of English Schemes of Arrangement, and of US judgments in the EU; advice on the recognition and enforcement of foreign court orders in the EU (domain name management); central bank immunity; designing choice of court and governing law clauses for a multinational financial services company in over 21 jurisdictions; recognition and enforcement of trusts in civil law countries; jurisdiction advice in libel cases over the internet; custody application complicated by the diplomatic status of one of the parents; the application of the Insolvency Regulation in real estate transactions; the impact of conflict of laws on registered seat restructuring; and advice on forum non conveniens assessment by a US court viz proceedings in the EU (invasion of privacy and intellectual property rights).